 It also starts to feel like we’re back in Australia instead of New Zealand with dryer areas and plenty of Eucalyptus Trees.

-After about an hour worth of walking though dense woods, Du Cane Hut pops up on small clearing like light at the end of a tunnel.
+After about an hour worth of walking through dense woods, Du Cane Hut pops up on small clearing like the light at the end of a tunnel.
 This historic hut served as the home of Patrick “Paddy” Hartnett and his family in the early 20th century and was later expanded to serve as a resting point for hikers.
-These days it’s a emergency use only dwelling that’s definitely worth a look as we found it to be one of the nicest looking huts on the Overland Track.
+These days it’s an emergency-use-only dwelling that’s definitely worth a look as we found it to be one of the nicest looking huts on the Overland Track.

 Have a break and imagine what it must have been like living in this tiny shack with wife and child all the way through winter.
 Tough folk back then!

-After Du Cane Hut, it’s back through dense woods and past two side tracks, both taking you to waterfalls.
+After Du Cane Hut, it’s back through dense woods and past two sidetracks, both taking you to waterfalls.
 The track keeps going uphill until you reach Du Cane Gap.
-With the view of mountain of both side, I was excited to be amongst snow again.
+With the view of mountains of both side, I was excited to be amongst snow again.
 We both ate a huge slice of fresh snow to rehydrate and cool off a bit.

 Once through Du Cane Gap, it’s back into the dens Tasmanian woods.
 In the middle of the rainforest, you’ll bump into Bert Nichols Hut; a massive and brand new addition to the trail.
 When walking the Overland Track in winter like us, you may want to think about skipping this one.
 Even though maps and signs indicate this hut sleeps 24, it’s more the size of a small hotel that can surely fit lot’s more.
 There’s only one heat lamp (which doesn’t really heat anything) so if you do decide to stay, be prepared for a cold coooooold night!